prosimo-io/terraform-provider-prosimo/docs/resources/app_onboarding_dns.md

 - `decommission_app` (Boolean) Set this to true if you would like app to be offboarded from fabric
 - `onboard_app` (Boolean) Set this to true if you would like app to be onboarded to fabric
 - `optimization_option` (String) Optimization option for app: e.g: CostSaving, PerformanceEnhanced, FastLane
-- `policy_name` (List of String) Select policy name.e.g: ALLOW-ALL-USERS, DENY-ALL-USERS or CUSTOMIZE.Conditional access policies and Web Application Firewall policies for the application.
+- `policy_name` (List of String) Select policy name.e.g: ALLOW-ALL-USERS, DENY-ALL-USERS or CUSTOMIZE.Conditional access policies and Web Application Firewall policies for the application

 ### Optional

 - `customize_policy` (Block Set, Max: 1) Choose any custom policy created from the policy library or create one. (see [below for nested schema](#nestedblock--customize_policy))
 - `enable_multi_cloud_access` (Boolean) Setting this to true would leverage multi clouds to optimize the app performance
 - `idp_name` (String) IDP provider name.
-- `saml_rewrite` (Block Set, Max: 1) App authentication option while selecting prosimo domain (see [below for nested schema](#nestedblock--saml_rewrite))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `wait_for_rollout` (Boolean) Wait for the rollout of the task to complete.
 Defaults to true.